zadeviggers/miniseed-ts/readme.md

 const metadata = {
 	sourceIdentifier: "FDSN:<network>_<station>_...", // An FDSN ID: http://docs.fdsn.org/projects/source-identifiers/
-	startTime: new Date(), // Or you can manually specify nanoseconds, seconds, etc
+	// You can manually specify nanoseconds, seconds, etc
+	startTime: {
+		year: 1978,
+		dayOfYear: 264,
+		hour: 21,
+		minute: 0,
+		second: 0, // This needs to be an integer
+		// There's no milliseconds field - they're included in nanoSecond
+		nanoSecond: 0,
+	},
+	// Or use a helper function to convert from a Date object
+	startTime: startTimeFromDate(new Date()),
 	encoding: "Int32", // Or text, Int16, Float32, Float64

 	// All other metadata fields are optional, but supported.